Skip to main content

 Ultimately, supplementation with essential amino acids appears to have some benefit according to researchers, but we’d still prefer to see a higher dose included.

-Like the Amino Acids blend, the Herbal Extract Blend is fairly small (8mg).
-Some of the inclusions still have the potential to provide health benefits, though they likely won’t be as prominent as they could be from higher-dosed ingredients.
+Like the Amino Acids blend, the Herbal Extract Blend is quite small (8mg).
+The inclusions may still have the potential to provide some health benefits, though they likely won’t be as prominent as they could be from higher-dosed ingredients.

-Ginseng (included in this supplement as American and Chinese varieties) may be beneficial for fatigue, physical functioning, menopause symptoms, sexual function, metabolism, inflammation, and respiratory diseases according to a 2023 review.
-And according to an unrelated 2021 study, cranberry consumption appears to reduce certain bad bacteria in the gut microbiome.
+For example, this blend contains ginseng and cranberry powder.
+Ginseng (included in this supplement as Panax ginseng) may be beneficial for fatigue, physical functioning, menopause symptoms, sexual function, metabolism, inflammation, and respiratory diseases, according to a 2023 review.
+And based on the findings of an unrelated 2021 study, cranberry consumption may improve the gut and vaginal microbiota in women with dysbiosis (an imbalance in your microbiome).

-Pricing for Tropical Oasis Women's Liquid Multivitamin is pretty straightforward in that you can either make a one-time purchase or subscribe:
+Pricing for Tropical Oasis Women's Liquid Multivitamin is pretty straightforward in that you can either make a one-time purchase or subscribe, but the subscription discount changes based on the delivery frequency.
+Here’s how it works out:

 The 25% discount you get from subscribing to Tropical Oasis is the highest among our top picks, followed closely by the discount from HUM Nutrition’s VIP tier subscription (20%).
 The company also offers a 30-day “100% satisfaction” money-back guarantee.